 Where information is shared with NHS Test and Trace the Department of Health and Social Care (DHSC) will be data controller for the information at the point it receives the data from English Heritage.
 The DHSC Privacy notice for maintaining records of staff, customers and visitors to support NHS Test and Trace is available at https://www.gov.uk/government/publications/privacy-notice-for-maintaining-records-of-staff-customers-and-visitors-to-support-nhs-test-and-trace/privacy-notice-for-maintaining-records-of-staff-customers-and-visitors-to-support-nhs-test-and-trace

 For further information on how local authority public health teams manage your personal data please refer to the relevant local authority website.

 How long will we keep your information?

 We will only use and store your information for as long as it is required for the purposes it was collected for including for the purposes of satisfying any legal, accounting, or reporting requirements.
-We retain booking information for 7 years.

 The Data Protection Officer for English Heritage is Lynda Bennett and she can be contacted by sending an email to firstname.lastname@example.org